 A significant quirk presents itself when turning the Evo5 off: after pressing the lock button and moving the sliding switch to the Off position, the device beeps and the message "Mark" blinks on the display for approximately 5 seconds.
 You need to press the Evo5's flag button during this period or the transceiver will remain on—with the sliding switch clearly in the off position.
 It is easy-enough to learn that you need to press the flag button at the appropriate time, but it is an unusual step considering that the sliding switch already requires that you press the lock button to avoid accidentally turning it off.
 I suspect this additional step will occasionally result in people thinking they've turned off their transceiver only to discover a dead battery the next time they attempt to turn it on.

 It is relatively easy to bump the sliding switch and inadvertently change from Off to Send (which might happen in your backpack or suitcase when you are traveling to your starting point), or more significantly, to change from Search to Send during a rescue (which could result in other rescuers receiving your signal rather than the victim's).

 The display is high-resolution and intuitive.
 The Evo5 displays words rather than two-digit codes for many of its messages (e.g., Mark, Group Check, 20m, etc).
-The messages do require excellent vision, but displaying "Group Check" is certainly more intuitive than displaying "CH".
+The messages do require good eyesight, but displaying "Group Check" is certainly more intuitive than displaying "CH".
 The basic information (i.e., the distance and direction indicators) are easy to see.